DavidDock/bodyweight-home-fitness/README.md

 * As the site owner I want people to send me new workouts to try.
 * As the site owner I want to increase my socail media followers.
 * As the site owner I want to promote working out at home instead of the gym.

+###### For 1st time users
+* Looking for motivation.
+* Looking for exercise and workout examples.

+###### For returning users
+* looking to connect with social media links.
+* Looking to remotivate themselves.
+* To remind themselves of the exercise and workout examples.
+* To share their own workout or message.

+#### How will this be achieved
+* Straight forward inviting home page with clear navigation to topics.
+* Motivational quotes and short consise articles so not to overwhelm the casual user.
+* Simple  home exercise guide that is accessible to everyone, with easy to digest images and a detailed 'alt' for people needing screen readers.
+* Examples of  home workouts with a message to re-state that even doing just a little is better than none so they aren't intimidated.
+* Contact form for them to sugest a workout of send a message.
+* Social media links to increase followers and provide user more motivation.
+* Provide links to other websites for user to continue on their fitness journey.